ericpang777/President/README.md

 # President
-The President Card Game on mobile, built using React Native
+The President Card Game on mobile, built using React Native.

 ## TODO
 - [ ] Landing page